joeavanzato/velociraptor-timeline-creator/README.md

 ### What artifacts have native parsers?

 Anything not included below will **not** appear in the super-timeline but will appear in an artifact dump using the generic parser.
+Anything marked as 'No' below will be cleanly parsed into an artifact dump but will still not appear in the super-timeline due to lack of an appropriate time-based key.

 | Artifact   Name                                       | Super Timeline Support | Time Field                             |
 |-------------------------------------------------------|------------------------|----------------------------------------|